Explore the Midwest's Only Embedded Systems Conference

 Need to Justify Your Attendance?

 You understand the conference's benefits.
-What's more, you know that expanding your knowledge and seeing the latest tech is essential.
+You know that expanding your knowledge and seeing the latest tech is essential.
 But if you need to convince management to let you attend, we can help.
-Use our Justification Kit to convince your boss that sending you to ESC Minneapolis will pay off.
+Use our Justification Kit to convince your boss that sending you to ESC Minneapolis is worth the investment.